-- A Fun Palace can take as long as you like from a couple of hours to all weekend, it's totally up to you. - Fun Palaces are for everybody and anybody, for all ages.
+- A Fun Palace can take as long as you like from a couple of hours to all weekend, it's up to you. - Fun Palaces are for everybody and anybody, all ages.
 Think about how to make your Fun Palace intergenerational and fully inclusive. - Start with something simple, it doesn't have to be a huge event, do something that's fun and within your capacity you can build on it the following year.

 Start where you are, with who you are.
 Invite other people to join you.
-Don't feel you have to do it all alone, welcome others to make your local Fun Palace with you.
-They'll have different ideas to you, the more varied and diverse your Fun Palace, the more you'll have to offer those who want to participate
+They'll have different ideas to you, the more varied and diverse your Fun Palace, the more you'll have to offer those who want to take part.